A new technique called Functional Fascial Therapeutics – a new type of acupuncture (FFT).

 How easily nutrients get into the target cell is largely determined by the density of the fibrous matrix, a.k.a fascia.
 When the fibers are too dense (might be caused by prolonged adaptation to short & tight, long and tight musculature, lack of tissue mobility), or too dehydrated and viscous, then these cells will be less thoroughly fed and watered.
 This technique helps restore this balance.

-As a manual therapist I firmly believe that there is no one magic technique, no best modality, or single best tool to use for a given problem.
+There is no one magic technique, no best modality, or single best tool to use for a given problem.
 The approach should always be catered to each individual based on their health history, their pathology/condition, their tissue tolerance and their willingness to explore different therapeutic avenues.
 No two bodies are alike, no two nervous systems are alike, therefore there should not be a single approach.

 Functional Fascial Therapeutics – a new type of acupuncture